donbowen/portfolio-frontier-streamlit-dashboard/README.md

 ## Further ideas

-1. Github actions to update asset download once a month.
+1. Github actions to run `update_data_cache.py` once a month.
 1. Download more assets, including non-ETFs
+1. Exploit Streamlit's cache system to make this faster:
+	- Change code from after the sidebar until the Max Util section to a function that returns the necessary data structures for plotting, and decorate this so it is cached
+	- Code after that can remain the same
-1. Use plotly so that output graph is interactive.
+1. Use plotly so that output graph is interactive (e.g. zoom in on the interesting part of the graph)
-	- see code belw
+	- see code below for pointers
-	- `cov_mat` has asset names, add these as labels
+	- `cov_mat` has asset names, add these as labels to scatterplot

 ```python
 ## approach 1 for plotly + streamlit: fig.add_trace()